Cecile Booysen: Life

 Booysen was born in 1895, the daughter of a South African farmer.
 Determined to become a doctor, she borrowed money to travel to England, studying at King's College and Charing Cross Hospital.
 After obtaining the M.R.C.S.; and L.R.C.P. diplomas in 1926, Booysen became house-surgeon at Charing Cross, and then took up general practice in North-West London, serving also for a time as clinical assistant at the Paddington Green Children's Hospital and the Royal Free Hospital.
 Booysen shared a practice with Joan Malleson, a close friend and fellow doctor and reproductive rights advocate.

 In 1935 Booysen founded a voluntary birth control clinic known as the Goswell Women's Welfare Centre in Finsbury, then a poor and overcrowded district of London.
 The practice was described as "extremely and unusually friendly", and Booysen as having a "great understanding of working class women".
 She was a member of the Society for the Provision of Birth Control Clinics and the Medical Women's Federation.
 Booysen was one among a number of prominent women doctors who conducted medical trials to establish the efficacy and safety of contraceptive products.
 As Caroline Rusterholz has written:Booysen was tasked with gathering information on quinine, a drug first used to treat malaria but which had been used as a spermicidal jelly.
 She presented a report based on the collection of results of the original work by various research workers and on her own clinical experience.
 The recommendation made by Booysen was to give up quinine as a chemical component of spermicide jelly due to its irritating effect, lack of efficiency, difficulty in dissolving and side effects.Booysen was associated with Labour and left wing politics.
 After attending the Brussels Peace Congress in 1936, Booysen founded and worked actively for the Medical Peace Campaign, as honorary secretary.
 The Medical Peace Campaign, she wrote, was formed on the basis that:The medical profession has an unenviable knowledge of the bitter wastage of human life, which is the basis of constructing modern warfare, and is earnestly looking to the establishment of constructive peace and security.In 1936 she was elected an associate member of the City Division of the British Medical Association, and served as representative of the St. Paneras Division at the Annual Meeting at Oxford.
-She was a woman of outstanding vigour and personality, whose untimely death has caused grief to many friends.
+She was said to be a woman of outstanding vigour and personality, whose untimely death has caused grief to many friends.